mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The goal of this protocol is to allow a group of clients to exchange confidential and authenticated messages.
 It does so by deriving a sequence of secrets and keys known only to members.
-Those should be secret against an active network adversary and should have both forward secrecy and post-compromise security with respect to compromise of any members.
+Those should be secret against an active network adversary and should hold both forward secrecy and post-compromise security with respect to compromise of any members.

 We describe the information stored by each client as _state_, which includes